 The Emergency Management Coordinator (EMC) is responsible for coordinating all the components of the emergency management system in the city.
 These components consist of fire, police, civil defense effort, emergency medical service, public works, volunteers, and other groups contributing to the management of major emergencies or disasters.
 The EMC performs and exercises other such functions as are necessary to promote and secure public safety and protection within the territorial limits of the City of Galveston.

-The OEM maintains the Basic Emergency Operations Plan and twenty-two annexes covering everything from public warning to terrorism incident response.
-Other plans like the Hazard Mitigation Action Plan and the Traffic Management Plan also require regular updating and reviewing.
+The OEM maintains the Basic Emergency Operations Plan and Annexes covering everything from public warning to terrorism incident response.
+Other plans like the Hazard Mitigation Plan also require regular updating and reviewing.
 OEM also participates in regional planning efforts with the 13-county council of governments, Houston-Galveston Area Council (HGAC), and in the Houston Urban Area through the Urban Area Security Initiative (UASI).